konflux-ci/release-service-catalog/catalog/task/apply-mapping/0.6/README.md

 | extraConfigPath | The path to the config file containing the mapping | Yes | - |
 | failOnEmptyResult | Fail the task if the resulting snapshot contains zero components | Yes | false |

+## Changes since 0.5
+  * Instead of saving the mapped json to a new file, override the original snapshot spec file
+    * We never really use the original after the mapping anyway and this way we can continue to use the path to the snapshot that we already know in other tasks of the pipeline (at the moment the mapped json file is hardcoded in other places of the pipeline that use it).

 ## Changes since 0.4
   * The snapshot parameter was replaced with the snapshotPath parameter
     * The snapshot is now provided via the workspace instead of directly as a parameter